damiansakwinski1/tic-cat-dog-client/README.md

 Disclaimer: This repository contains code that is considered unfinished.

-+ Some parts of it may not be refactored according to the rules of clean code or the principles of effective go.
++ Some parts of it may not yet be refactored according to the rules of clean code or the principles of effective go.
 + Some parts of it may not work properly.

 ## Description